jennybc/vanNH/README.md

 To do

+  * 2014-04-19_phlSP-at-nykRM point 36: the second event is coded `TD` instead of `PU`; did the player attempt to catch the pull but drop it? if so, that's the first case of this; regardless, I need to make sure all is well
   * take comprehensive look at what's character vs factor
   * sort out the offline access for Google spreadsheet
   * add a comment column *have asked MLU to bless this but no response*